GeertJohan/go.linenoise/README.md

 [godoc.org/github.com/GeertJohan/go.linenoise](http://godoc.org/github.com/GeertJohan/go.linenoise)

 ### License
 All code in this repository is licensed under a BSD license.
-Unless otherwise noted in a file: see [LICENSE](LICENSE).
+This project uses C code from [antirez/linenoise](https://github.com/antirez/linenoise).
+License for that code is included in the files `linenoise.c` and `linenoise.h`.
+For other files please read the [LICENSE](LICENSE) file.